ColeMahlowitz/ADAU1761-Self-Boot-With-Arduino/README.md

 This library implements an I2C protocal which is written in assembly and is very fast.
 It also comes with much more functionality than the standard Arduino "wire" library for I2C communication which is much slower and limits the user to a 32 byte buffer (lame!).
 It is also incumbant upon the user to be somewhat familiar with I2C two wire communication.

-*** please note, the code provided does not currently support the integration of sequences for more complicated Sigma Studio schematics (such as ones that include routing switches that are index selectable).
+*** please note, the that I have provided does not currently support the integration of sequences for more complicated Sigma Studio schematics (such as ones that include routing switches that are index selectable).